-Biomechanics of Hip Structure & function of the bones & non contractile element of the Hip, mechanics & Patho-mechanics of muscle activity at the hip & analysis of the force on the Hip during various Yoga postures; Biomechanics of spine; Structure & function of the bones & jointsofthecervicalspine, mechanics&patho-mechanicsofthecervicalmusculature, analysis of the force on the cervical spine during activity, Structure & function of the bones 7 joints of the thoracic spine, mechanics of the thoracic musculature, analysis of the force on thethoracic spin during Yoga posture & structure & function of the bones & joints of the lumbar spine.
-Mechanics of the lumbar musculature, analysis of the force on the lumbar spine.
-Mechanics of the bones & joints of the bones & joints of the numbar spine during Yoga posture & function of the bones & joints of the numbar spine.
+Biomechanics of Hip Structure & function of the bones & non contractile element of the Hip, mechanics & Patho-mechanics of muscle activity at the hip & analysis of the force on the Hip during various Yoga postures; Biomechanics of spine; Structure & function of the bones & jointsofthecervicalspine,mechanics&patho-mechanicsofthecervicalmusculature,analysis of the force on the cervical spine during activity, Structure & function of the bones 7 joints of the thoracic spine, mechanics of the thoracic musculature, analysis of the force on thethoracic spin during Yoga posture & structure & function of the bones & joints of the lumbar spine.
+Mechanics of the lumbar musculature, analysis of the force on the lumbar spine during Yoga postures.
+Structure & function of the bones & joints of the pelvis, mechanics of the muscle activity I the pelvis & analysis of the forces on the pelvis duringactivity.